 Obviously, a data scientist should have a thorough background in statistics, machine learning and/or quantitative modeling.
 Essentially, data science is a technical exercise.
 There is often a huge gap between the analytical models and business users.
 To bridge this gap, communication and visualization facilities are key.
 A data scientist should know how to represent analytical models, accompanying statistics and reports in user-friendly ways by using traffic-light approaches, OLAP (on-line analytical processing) facilities, If-then business rules, etc. A data scientist needs creativity on at least two levels.

 On a technical level, it is important to be creative with data selection, data transformation and cleaning.
 The steps of the standard analytical process must be adapted to each specific application and the “right guess” could often make a big difference.
 Second, analytics is a fast-evolving field.
 New problems, technologies and corresponding challenges pop up on an ongoing basis.
-It is important that a data scientist keep up with these new evolutions and technologies and has enough creativity to see how they can yield new business opportunities.
+It is important that a data scientist keep up with these new solutions and technologies; they should have enough creativity to see how the solutions can yield new business opportunities.
 It is no surprise that these data scientists are hard to find.
 However, data scientists contribute to the generation of new data and/or insights, which could leverage new strategic business opportunities.

 Ensuring high quality data is multidisciplinary exercise combining various skills.
 Every organization needs the services these roles provide, to satisfy the requirements of high quality data: accurate, timely, complete, consistent, valid, and relevant.